We heard thunder, so will we see snow?

 RALEIGH (WTVD) --Here we go again.
-Storms brought thunder overnight, so now it begs the question "Will we see snow in 10 days?"
+A winter storm brought thunder with it, so everybody starts saying it's going to snow in the next 10 days.
+But is that old saying based in scientific fact?

-A few weeks ago, I wrote an article about snow and if, indeed, it does fall 10 days after thunder in the winter, as an old saying goes.
-I looked at every snowfall in the past 50 years, went back 10 days, and looked to see if it thundered.
-2.9 percent of the time it did.
+Don "Big Weather" Schwenneker previously wrote an article about snow and if, indeed, it does fall 10 days after thunder in the winter.
+He looked at every snowfall in the past 50 years, went back 10 days, and looked to see if it thundered.
+Only 2.9 percent of the time it did.

-Several of the readers, however, said 'Nay, nay, Bigweather.
+Several of the readers, however, pushed back saying, 'Nay, nay, Big Weather.
 Nay, nay.'
-They felt my research was flawed.
-Many suggested I should look at how many days it thundered in the winter, go forward 10 days, and see if it snowed.
+They felt the research was flawed.
+They suggested he should look at how many days it thundered in the winter, go forward 10 days, and see if it snowed.

-Well, I am a man of science, and I always feel more research can be done.
-So after listening to you, the readers, here is what I found...
+Well, Big Weather went back to the books and here is what he found:

 I logged on to the NC State Climatologist's office and looked at the last 50 years of weather reports from RDU, 1966-2016.
 The total number of weather reports totaled 411,596!
 It took me a few days to go through that, even with a fast computer.